 The Policy is treated as input taxed under the A New Tax System (Goods and Services Tax) Act 1999 (Cth) ("GST") Act and any applicable cost of GST will be included in the premium rates charged by the Insurer.
-An input tax credit will not be available to the Trustee as policy owner.
-The Trustee and the Insurer may make changes to the Plan and Policy (including premium rates) in response to any taxation or other legal changes.
+The Trustee and the Insurer may make changes to the Plan and Policy (including premium rates) in response to any taxation or other legal changes subject to the requirements of the MST Master Deed and the governing rules.